Helicobacter Pylori Urea Breath

-This test is usually done first thing in the morning.
-You may be asked to fast or
+This test is often done first thing in the morning.
+You may be asked not to eat or

-may be given a special meal to eat.
-You will also be given a drink or capsule that
+drink anything or may be given a special meal to eat.
+You will also be given a drink

-contains urea.
+or capsule that contains urea.
 This urea helps the lab figure out if you have H. pylori.
-Over the

 Does this test pose any risks?